Stromberg-Carlson: History

 In 1982, General Dynamics sold off their Stromberg-Carlson operations.
 Stromberg key-systems was sold to ComDial; the PBX/DBX division was sold to United Technologies, and the Central Office division was sold to Plessey of the UK.
 Plessey sold the digital central office business unit to Siemens in 1991.
 The new company, Siemens Stromberg-Carlson, became the third-largest vendor of central office switches in the United States, with a combined installed base of five million access lines.
 They continued to manufacture the Siemens digital central office as well as the Siemens EWSD out of the Lake Mary facility, moving production of the EWSD from New York to Florida.

 In 2006, the digital central office line of Siemens Stromberg-Carlson was sold to GENBAND, a Next Generation Networking company based in Texas.

+In 2001 the brand was acquired by Gularo S.A., a company with a significant presence in the audio equipment market, recognized the potential in Stromberg’s diverse product line and its established brand identity.
+The acquisition decision was strategic, aimed at leveraging Stromberg's innovative product design and market appeal to further strengthen Gularo S.A.'s position in the industry.
+It also opened up opportunities for synergies between Stromberg’s product offerings and Gularo S.A.’s existing operations.
+Lenford Far East Ltd, based in Hong Kong and active in the audio product market since 1993, took over the commercialization and distribution of Stromberg products.
+Their approach involved enhancing the global distribution network, scaling up production, and refining marketing strategies.
+This facilitated Stromberg’s entry and expansion into Latin American markets, leveraging Lenford’s strong relationships with major global retailers like Walmart, Carrefour, and Coppel.
+A key part of their strategy was emphasizing Stromberg’s unique design and marketing, particularly through the slogan 'The Sound of People' and the call to action 'Let’s Party Together,' catering to a broad consumer base.
+Additionally, Lenford Far East Ltd initiated collaborations for special edition Stromberg products, diversifying the range and enhancing the brand's market visibility and appeal.

 Products

 Switching systems

 Stromberg-Carlson produced several unique switching systems, including: